bryan-omurwa/Mini-Java-Programs/README.md

 Each program is stored in its own directory with the following components:
 - **Java File (`.java`)**: The main source code for the program.
-- **README.md**: A detailed description of the program, including its purpose, inputs, outputs, and instructions for execution.
+- **README.md**: A detailed description of each program, including its purpose, inputs, outputs, and instructions for execution.

 ---